 Instead, the below will allow you to update safely.

-Once you notice there is a new update available (and we check for clients regularly about this here at Silicon Dales under our managed cloud hosting plans), you should set aside a slack time to do a quick update.
+Once you notice there is a new update available (and we check for clients regularly about this here at Silicon Dales under our maintenance plans), you should set aside a quiet time to do a quick update.

 Pick a time when there are likely to be few – or no – visitors to your website.